DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 Enables live mode.
 In this mode, TestCafe watches for changes you make in the test files and all files referenced in them (like page objects or helper modules).
 These changes immediately restart the tests so that you can see the effect.

-See [Live Mode](common-concepts/live-mode.md) for more information.
+See [Live Mode](../guides/basic-guides/run-tests.md) for more information.

 ### --dev

 Enables mechanisms to log and diagnose errors.
-You should enable this option if you are going to contact TestCafe Support to report an issue.
+You should enable this option if you plan to contact TestCafe Support to report an issue.

 ```sh
 testcafe chrome my-tests --dev